Deviated Septum Treatment in Federal Way, WA

 Pain medication such as Motrin or aspirin should be avoided.
 Patients should also avoid drinking alcohol which increases bleeding.
 This can complicate the healing process.

-Schedule an Appointment in Auburn or Federal Way
+Schedule an Appointment for Deviated Septum Treatment in Auburn or Federal Way

 A deviated septum can be the root cause of numerous sinus issues.
 If you are suffering symptoms caused by a deviated septum, board-certified ear, nose, and throat specialist, Dr. Ryan Stern can help.
 For more information or to schedule an appointment, patients can call Dr. Stern’s ENT office in Federal Way or Auburn at (253) 661-2520.